KJ-Kyle/it3038c-scripts/Project3/README.md

 # Project 3

-For Project 3, I created a scrypt that searches for breweries in a given city in alphabetical order
+For Project 3, I created a scrypt in python that searches for breweries in a given city in alphabetical order

 <h2>
   How To Use